An analysis of the derivative-free loss method for solving PDEs: Discussions and conclusions

 \section{Discussions and conclusions}

-The derivative-free loss method (DFLM) uses the Feynman-Kac formulation to train a neural network to satisfy a PDE in the form of \eqref{eq:Quasi-linear elliptic}.
-In this study, we analyze the training loss bias and show that the training loss is asymptotically unbiased as $N_s$, the number of walkers at a collocation point, increases.
-The bias is also proportional to the time interval $\Delta t$, the time period for stochastic walkers to run for the expectation.
-We also showed that $\Delta t$ must be sufficiently large to guarantee a significant change in the training loss to make a meaningful update to find the PDE solution.
-Our numerical results also show that there exists a lower bound for the {time interval} $\Delta t$, which can depend on the local variations of the solution.
-Regarding computational efficiency, the analysis tells us that DFLM requires finding the optimal lower bound for the time interval and then choosing $N_s$ as small as possible based on the {time interval}.
+The derivative-free loss method (DFLM) leverages the Feynman–Kac formulation to train neural networks for solving PDEs of the form Eq.~\eqref{eq:Quasi-linear elliptic}, including the Navier–Stokes equations Eq.~\eqref{eq:NSE}.
+In this study, we analyzed the bias of the empirical training loss and established that the loss becomes asymptotically unbiased as the number of walkers $N_s$ at each collocation point increases.
+The analysis further revealed that the bias grows proportionally with the time interval $\Delta t$, which governs how long stochastic walkers evolve to compute expectations.
+At the same time, we showed that $\Delta t$ must be sufficiently large to produce meaningful updates to the training loss; otherwise, the walkers fail to capture local variations in the solution.
+The numerical experiments for the Poisson and Tayler-Green vortex problems confirmed the existence of a problem-dependent lower bound on $\Delta t$, which reflects the local variability of the PDE solution.
+From a computational perspective, the results indicate that an efficient strategy is to identify the optimal lower bound of $\Delta t$ and then select $N_s$ as small as possible relative to this choice.